mynew4/cmangos-docs-wiki/CharacterDB_structure/petition_sign.md

 #### ownerguid

 The GUID of the owner that is trying to make the guild/arena team.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### petitionguid